 The data around our aging population’s evolving ecosystem is practically screaming how imperative it is for healthcare IT to design solutions that will actually work for seniors.
 How can we put our best foot forward in the modified landscape that is emerging?
 And how can we provide seniors with the tools to feel more empowered and in control of their own destinies when it comes to managing their healthcare?

-The Society for Post-Acute and Long-Term Care Medicine tells us that not only will one-fifth of the U.S. population soon be 65 or older, but that more than half of these persons are plagued with three or more medical problems.
-Let’s layer in the fact that four million U.S. adults are homebound, many of whom cannot access primary care — these patients account for around half of the costliest 5 percent of patients — and are therefore more likely to be treated for an acute condition.
+The Society for Post-Acute and Long-Term Care Medicine tells us that not only will one-fifth of the U.S. population soon be 65 or older but that more than half of these persons are plagued with three or more medical problems.
+Let’s layer in the fact that millions of U.S. adults are homebound, many of whom cannot access primary care — these patients account for around half of the costliest 5 percent of patients — and are therefore more likely to be treated for an acute condition.